metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 ^^^^^^^^^^^

-Along with the :term:`work directory` and :term:`job log directory`, cylc generates other files and directories when it runs a suite:
+Along with the :term:`work directory` and :term:`job log directory`, cylc generates other files and directories when it runs a suite, namely:

 ``log/``
-   Directory containing log files including:
+   Directory containing log files, including:

    ``log/db``
-      The database which cylc uses to record the state of the suite.
+      The database which cylc uses to record the state of the suite;
    ``log/job``
-      The directory where the :term:`job log files <job log>` live.
+      The directory where the :term:`job log files <job log>` live;
    ``log/suite``
-      The directory there the :term:`suite log files <suite log>` live.
+      The directory where the :term:`suite log files <suite log>` live.
       These files are written by cylc as the suite is run and are useful for debugging purposes in the event of error.